polodev/javascript_slideshow_yt_bangla/readme.md

-# Building basic slide show / image changer using pure javascript
+# Building basic slide show / slider / image changer using pure javascript
 Certainly we won't make a slideshow which will be production ready.
 It just for practicing js and building basic logic to work with js.
 In this video we will discuss about following

 ## document.querySelector('css selector')